aseldawy/CS167/Labs/Lab4/CS167-Lab4.md

 * Setup the development environment as explained in [Lab #1](../Lab1/CS167-Lab1.md).
 * Download these two sample files [sample file 1](nasa_19950801.tsv), [sample file 2](https://drive.google.com/open?id=1pDNwfsx5jrAqaSy8AKEZyfubCE358L2p).
 Decompress the second file after download.
   * If you unarchive the file downloaded from Google Drive (`nasa_19950630.22-19950728.12.tsv.gz`) and get `t19950630.23-19950801.00.tsv`, you can either rename this file to `nasa_19950630.22-19950728.12.tsv`, or replace `nasa_19950630.22-19950728.12.tsv` in all the commands below to `t19950630.23-19950801.00.tsv`.
 To decompress the .gz file, you can simple run the command `gunzip [filename].gz` at the command line.
+  * Make sure you can access to your remote virtual machine.

 ## Lab Work